V-42 stiletto

-The V-42 stiletto was a fighting knife issued during World War II to the First Special Service Force (1st SSF or FSSF, also known as Devil's Brigade), a joint American/Canadian commando unit.
+The V-42 stiletto is a fighting knife that was issued during World War II to the First Special Service Force (1st SSF or FSSF, also known as Devil's Brigade), a joint American/Canadian commando unit.

 Design and features

-Based on the Fairbairn–Sykes commando knife designed by William E. Fairbairn and Eric A. Sykes, the Fighting Commando Knife, Type V-42 used a narrow-profile, double-edged blade made of high carbon steel.
-Its double-edged blade distinguished it from the traditional European stiletto, a stabbing weapon with, typically, a blade without sharpened edges.
+Based on the Fairbairn–Sykes commando knife designed by William E. Fairbairn and Eric A. Sykes, the Fighting Commando Knife, Type V-42 uses a narrow-profile, double-edged blade made of high carbon steel.
+Its double-edged blade distinguishes it from the traditional European stiletto, a stabbing weapon with, typically, a blade without sharpened edges.

-The V-42 was primarily designed by officers of the FSSF, including its commanding officer, Lt.
-Colonel Robert T. Frederick, who desired a close-quarters combat knife.
+The V-42 was primarily designed by officers of the FSSF, including its commanding officer, Lieutenant Colonel Robert T. Frederick, who desired a close-quarters combat knife.
 The blade's design has been attributed to Col. Frederick, who had seen the Fairbairn–Sykes fighting knife while serving in Britain.

-While the V-42 had a double-edged blade similar to the Fairbairn–Sykes knife, the V-42 has a cross section with concave hollow ground blade facets, in contrast to the Fairbairn's flat four sided diamond cross section.
-The narrower V-42 stiletto blade profile was designed to optimize penetration on thrusting; it could easily penetrate a G.I. steel helmet and liner with a single thrust.
-With its relatively thin, narrow blade, the V-42 was designed from the outset for use as a fighting knife, and was prone to breakage when used for utility chores such as opening ration tins or ammunition crates.
+While the V-42 has a double-edged blade similar to the Fairbairn–Sykes knife, the V-42 has a cross section with concave hollow-ground blade facets, in contrast to the Fairbairn's flat four-sided diamond cross section.
+The narrower V-42 stiletto blade profile was designed to optimize penetration on thrusting; it can easily penetrate a G.I. steel helmet and liner with a single thrust.
+With its relatively thin, narrow blade, the V-42 was designed from the outset for use as a fighting knife, and is prone to breakage when used for utility chores such as opening ration tins or ammunition crates.
 Unusually for military combat knives of the period, the V-42's twin edges were double hollow-ground for increased cutting performance.
-The addition of the skull-cracking pommel was attributed to the input of Major Orval J. Baldwin, the FSSF Supply Officer.
-The thumb groove on the V-42's ricasso was designed to promote a flat grip with the thumb over the crossguard, which positioned the double-edged blade horizontally.
-In this manner a user could slash an opponent with either a forehand or backhand stroke, while ensuring that his blade would slip between the ribs when used in a thrust or stab.
+The addition of the skull-cracking pommel is attributed to the input of Major Orval J. Baldwin, the FSSF supply officer.
+The thumb groove on the V-42's ricasso was designed to promote a flat grip with the thumb over the crossguard, which positions the double-edged blade horizontally.
+In this manner a user can slash an opponent with either a forehand or backhand stroke, while ensuring that his blade would slip between the ribs when used in a thrust or stab.

 The V-42 was manufactured in the United States by W. R. Case & Sons Cutlery Co.
 After a series of leg injuries incurred during training, the original leather sheath was reinforced with metal in later versions designed to prevent the needle-like tip from penetrating the sheath.
-Since the force was originally trained for fighting in cold weather conditions, the sheath was designed long, so as to hang beneath the bottom of a G.I. parka.
+Since the force was originally trained for fighting in cold weather, the sheath was designed long, so as to hang beneath the bottom of a G.I. parka.